wordshaker/jesswhite_4/_posts/2019-08-31-practicaldashboardspart3-post.md

 As mentioned in the [previous post](https://jesswhite.co.uk/2019/04/15/practicaldashboardspart1-post.html) having baselines for dashboards can be useful for a variety of reasons.

 * Recognising patterns for where to investigate when something goes wrong in your system.
-* Transferable knowledge across teams.
+* Transferable knowledge across teams.3
 In this post, we shall explore how this applies to metrics measuring the health of APIs.

 ## Two Recommended Baselines